carly-kins/self-eval-py/README.md

 # Self-Eval CLI

-Foobar is a Python and SQL-Lite CLI to make keeping track of self evaluations a little easier!
+A Python and SQL-Lite CLI to make keeping track of self evaluations a little easier!

 ## Installation